manniwood/cl4pg/README.md

     employee_id int constraint users_employee_id_uniq not null);
 ```

-Let's assume a file named `sql/insert_user.sql` on the classpath
+Let's assume a file named `sql/insert_user.sql` on the classpath and listed
-(in `src/main/resources` in your Java project if you are using the Maven project layout):
+in your `cl4pg/SqlCache.txt` file:

 ```Java
 insert into users (
     id,  -- UUID